 The following list represents the placements of residents directly after they had been released from the Center.
 Residents who have been released to Home/ Home with Services, Day Treatment, and Independent Living have been returned to the community with varying degrees of supportive structure.
 Adult Waivers represent residents whose crimes were sufficiently serious, or their age was advanced to such a degree that a Waiver Proceeding was warranted.
 The remainder of cases represents residents who were placed in other detention centers, residential treatment facilities, shelters or situations in which charges have been completely dropped.
 In a vast majority of these cases, treatment and/or services were provided in an attempt to decrease the chances of future law or probation violations.
-Last year, the Center had a recidivism rate of 56%.
-FY 07 is 76%
+In FY08, the Center had a recidivism rate of 61% and in FY 09 it was 59%